What are Compulsions in Childhood?

 - Uneasy demeanor: your child seems unsettled and upset most of the time

-You may also notice that your child’s hands are red and inflamed from hand washing, or that your child’s anxiety is causing them to miss out on important events or activities.
-Some children’s anxiety is so intense that they are ‘frozen’ or somewhat paralyzed and simply cannot participate in life in the same way as before these symptoms emerged.
+You may also notice that your child’s hands are red and inflamed from hand-washing or that your child’s anxiety is causing them to miss out on important events or activities.
+Some children’s anxiety is so intense that they are ‘frozen’ or somewhat paralyzed.
+They simply cannot participate in life in the same way as before these symptoms emerged.